skelsec/pypykatz/README.md

 The main difference here is that all the parsing logic is separated from the data source, so if you define a new reader object you can basically perform the parsing of LSASS from anywhere.

 Currently supported data sources:
-1. live - reads the LSASS porcess' memory directly
+1. live - reads the LSASS process's memory directly
 2. minidump - processes a minidump file created by dumping the LSASS process
 3. rekall (volatility fork) - processes basically ANY windows memory dumps that rekall can parse
 4. pcileech - can dump secrets DIRECTLY via DMA of a live computer